-Message from the Founder
+Message from our Team

 When I first began this work, there was no master plan, no strategic framework, and no formal initiative.
 There was only a feeling.
 A quiet, persistent feeling that something important was missing from the way we were talking about climate change, especially with young people.